 On many weekdays and evenings, you can find groups of eight to twelve people gathering to enjoy getting to know one another and share ideas about a wide range of topics.
 Some topics are serious, and others just plain funny.
 SGM groups meet once or twice monthly, with group members taking turns facilitating the discussion.
 Most groups form by day-of-the-week availability; other groups are designated for families.

 SGM registration is open twice each year, in the fall and January.
-Contact Melanie Hennings or Kelly Simonson for more information.
+Contact Camille Belnap or Kirstin Mix for more information.
 Listen to a member discuss their appreciation of SGM.

 As its name implies, this UUFA group focuses on spirituality and how it is practiced.
-For further information about joining this group that meets virtually on the second and fourth Tuesday afternoons, please visit the Calendar for the link to join.
+For further information about joining this group that meets virtually on the second and fourth Tuesday afternoons, click here for a link to join and to learn more.

-Meeting first Thursday evenings monthly, this group is exploring the 2021-22 UUFA goal of “engaging in dismantling white supremacy including the intersectional aspects of environmental and economic injustice.”
+Meeting online, virtually on the first Thursday evenings monthly, this group is exploring the 2021-22 UUFA goal of “engaging in dismantling white supremacy including the intersectional aspects of environmental and economic injustice.”
 For more information and the link to join this important on-going group, click here.

 Mind and body come into play in Jackie and Bill Pierson’s Thursday morning Tai Chi and Qigong sessions.
 With guidance from Jackie and Bill, participants learn and practice self-massage, breathing exercises, and simple moves for meditation, balance, and fitness.
 For a link to join and updates to the schedule, click here.